Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 Determine the number of shares available to withdraw.
 This step is an _optional_ convenience to avoid attempting to queue a withdrawal for more shares than allowed.
-1. Invoke EigenPod.withdrawableRestakedExecutionLayerGwei().
+1. Invoke `EigenPod.withdrawableRestakedExecutionLayerGwei()`.
 Note: the resulting number of shares returned are in units of [Gwei](https://ethereum.org/en/developers/docs/gas/#what-is-gas).
 Gwei is the deafult measure used by the Beacon chain to store balances.
 1. Convert the resulting Gwi to Wei.
 Multiple the amount in Gwei * 1 billion (1e9).
 1. The amount in Wei represents the number of shares available to withdraw.

 Withdraw yield shares amount:
 1. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
-2. Invoke the DelegationManager.queueWithdrawal() function with the amount of the yield to be withdrawn.
+2. Invoke the `DelegationManager.queueWithdrawal()` function with the amount of the yield to be withdrawn.
 This function can only be invoked by the **EigenPod Owner wallet**.
    * This function can only be invoked by the **EigenPod Owner wallet**.
    * Parameters: please see the [QueuedWithdrawalParams](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.2-mainnet-rewards/src/contracts/interfaces/IDelegationManager.sol#L93)
    * strategies - use the Beacon chain ETH strategy (`0xbeaC0eeEeeeeEEeEeEEEEeeEEeEeeeEeeEEBEaC0`).
-3. Wait for Escrow Period to complete (7 days).
+3. Wait for the Escrow Period to complete.
-4. Invoke DelegationManager.completeQueuedWithdrawal().
+4. Invoke `DelegationManager.completeQueuedWithdrawal()`.
 This function can only be invoked by the **EigenPod Owner wallet**.

+### Queue withdrawal takes an `amount` as input, what will that value be?

+The input amount for `DelegationManager.queueWithdrawal()` can be any amount you like.
+However, it must be less than or equal to `withdrawableRestakedExecutionLayerGwei`.
+The value of `withdrawableRestakedExecutionLayerGwei` will equal any checkpointed yield (consensus rewards, fees, ETH) and any checkpointed exited validator native eth that has been withdrawn to the EigenPod.

+### How to account for the exchange rates between Strategy token `amounts` and `shares`?

+Invoke `[Strategy].underlyingToSharesView()` and `[Strategy].sharesToUnderlyingView()` as needed to convert their current balances between shares and tokens.